-In October 1852 the diggers' anger about the authorities' failure to provide protection for law-abiding citizens, exploded into direct action.
+In October 1852 the diggers' anger about the government's failure to provide protection for law-abiding citizens, exploded into direct action.
 At the Moonlight Flat diggings (near Castlemaine), the diggers, outraged at inadequate government protection against a spate of brutal attacks, rapes and robberies, agreed to take direct action by forming a Mutual Protection Association, withholding their licence fees to fund a private police force and establishing a depot at Moonlight Flat where offenders could be held and dealt with immediately.
 On 23 October, at a meeting of 4,000, the Gold Diggers' Mutual Protection Association was formed to protest against the present lawless state of the diggings.
 To demonstrate their willingness to take matters into their own hands, on that same night 300 diggers apprehended a gang who had committed another robbery and delivered them to the government authorities at the Commissioner's Camp at Golden Point.

 And in 1853, as the Red Ribbon Movement gained strength in Bendigo, diggers on other fields turned to direct action to assert their rights.
 On the McIvor diggings (Heathcote) in August 1853, 1,000 angry diggers, took matters into their own hands, and confronted the authorities at the Commissioner's Camp, to successfully demand the release of diggers jailed for non-payment of the licence fee.

-At Fryers Creek diggers produced to a strongly worded petition and turned to 'guerrilla' action to prevent the English Port Phillip and Colonial Mining Company's government supported takeover of the rich creek flats in the centre of what is now Fryerstown.
-Since land that had been worked, or partially worked, in the ordinary method by licensees could not be taken over by the company, the diggers adopted guerrilla tactics: as soon as the resident commissioner appeared on the site of the proposed lease to make his report there was a rush of local diggers to work on it, effectively placing it outside the definition of available ground.
-And their hostile attitude to the government was clearly expressed in their Petition calling on La Trobe to rescind the order and restore the confidence of the diggers in the Government.
+At Fryers Creek (near Castlemaine) diggers produced a strongly worded petition and turned to 'guerrilla' action to prevent the English Port Phillip and Colonial Mining Company's government supported takeover of the rich creek flats in the centre of what is now Fryerstown.
+Since land that had been worked, or partially worked, in the ordinary method by licensees could not be taken over by the company, the diggers adopted guerrilla tactics.
+As soon as the resident Commissioner appeared on the site of a proposed lease there was a rush of local diggers to work on it, effectively placing it outside the definition of available ground.
+Their hostile opposition to the government's support of the Company against the rights of the diggers was clearly expressed in their Petition calling on La Trobe to rescind the order and restore the confidence of the diggers in the Government.

 Your petitioners cannot but feel that nothing but a desire to sacrifice the diggers to support a monopoly could sanction such a proceeding and they would respectfully submit, that to enforce this act of aggression against the rights of the digging community will be the first step to destroy that confidence which has hitherto been felt in this district towards the Government.

 La Trobe's final decision is not recorded but it appears that the Port Phillip and Colonial Mining Company never worked a Fryers Creek lease.
 The diggers' organised guerilla actions defeated the government supported takeover and made the company's lease application inoperable.